cjcrosley/virtual-futures-project/step1.md

 ![](images/Community Dimensions1.png)

+And the modules look like this:

-Now that we have calculated the boundary dimensions of the Community we can start creating the fractal grid.
+Now that we have calculated the modular dimensions of the Community we can start creating the fractal grid.

 ###Citations: